 Leather Band Bracelets

-Like metal, leather is masculine and its formalities can be played around with.
+Like metal, men’s leather bracelets are masculine and its formalities can be played around with.
 Wider cuffs are seen as more casual while finer, thinner bracelet types are more chic.
 Leather bracelets can be woven or simply a crafted, single piece of leather that wraps once or even twice around the wrist, then tied or closed with a press stud or clasp fastening.
 And, unlike metallic bracelets, leather contrasts well against watch dials, complementing the wrist nicely, as you stack your bracelet and timepiece together on the same arm.

 Fabric Woven Bracelets

 The fabric woven, like its leather brother mentioned above, is quite popular.
 But its cotton or poly material mix makes it much cheaper than animal hide.
 Plus, colour and pattern is where the fabric woven shines, opting for a colour that matches your pocket square or tie when wearing a suit or your cotton shorts when lazing by the pool.
-Woven bracelets are designed to be stacked with a watch or complement a ring, and look great paired with a leather and metal bracelet, covering all your bracelet basics.
+Woven men’s bracelets are designed to be stacked with a watch or complement a ring, and look great paired with a leather and metal bracelet, covering all your bracelet basics.

 Hybrid Charm Bracelets

 Special mention is order for this type hybrid variety.
-This type varies depending on the brand and occasion for wearing, but generally consists on a plain bracelet band in leather or fabric and a bold metal feature – the clasp itself or a metal tone charm attached the bracelet.
+This type varies depending on the brand and occasion for wearing, but generally consists on a plain bracelet band in leather or fabric and a bold metal feature – the clasp itself or a metal tone charm attached the men’s bracelet.
 The hybrid design – material and metal – makes it flashier than most, especially if the bracelet itself is brightly coloured edge with a bling-ed metal charm or glitzy clasp, designed in a bold motif (think an anchor, insect or flower).

 In recent seasons, the beaded bracelet has earned top spot as the most popular arm accessory for men.
 And their popularity lies in their vast selection.
 From wooden varieties – for something ethnic-inspired – to luxury crystal, bone and glass versions, as well as more affordable and old plastic styles, you can find a bead to best match your mood, style and dress code.

 They look great stacked, mixing bead patterns, sizing, material and colour for a combo that is oh so you.
-With a formal suit, go monochrome and minimal, while summer events – like the races or weddings require colour and texture, drawing on colours from your outfit to make the bracelet pop.
+With a formal suit, go monochrome and minimal, while summer events – like the races or weddings require colour and texture, drawing on colours from your outfit to make the men’s bracelet pop.

 Men’s Bracelets FAQ